 Always scan left and right and ensure you have enough space for your vehicle on the other side of the train tracks before proceeding.

-Reported by AA Motoring for our AA Directions Spring 2020 issue
+Reported by AA Motoring for our Win with AA Directions issue